Your Dollars at Work!!!

 Check-Off Remittance Form- While check-off is automatically collected when sheep and goats are sold through Kentucky livestock markets, producers who sell sheep and goats directly off the farm are encouraged to remit check-off on these sales as well.

 Current Check-Off Programs:

 New Farmer Recruitment Loan- The New Farmer Recruitment Program is a competitive loan program offered by the Kentucky Sheep and Goat Council and is designed to help grow Kentucky’s sheep and goat industries.
 The loans are short term (1 to 2 year) loans of up to $2,000 with 0% interest.
-Up to six loans (three goat and three sheep) of $2,000 each will be awarded in 2017 to eligible individuals.
+Up to six loans (three goat and three sheep) of $2,000 each will be awarded each year to eligible individuals.
 Eligible individuals are:

 Special Projects Proposal- Provides funding for sheep and goat related special projects that either work to increase the supply of sheep and goats in Kentucky or increase the demand for Kentucky raised sheep and goats and their products.